simran5555/04show_me_code/README.md

 To flush a fiber is to render its output onto the screen.
 - work-in-progress
 A fiber that has not yet completed; conceptually, a stack frame which has not yet returned.
+- the output of a fiber is the return value of a function.
+- output is created only at the leaf nodes by host components.
+The output is then transferred up the tree.

+# episode 6
+- useEffect(()=>{
+        console.log("useEffect")
+    },[])
+    console.log("rendered")
+// component is rendered before calling useEffect